Prediction or forecast: don't make the mistake anymore!

 Both forms can be encountered depending on the intention.

-Predictions contest is the most natural formulation when participants submit multiple forecasts over the matches.
+Prediction contests is the most natural formulation when participants submit multiple forecasts over the matches.
 It is generally the best option for corporate communication.

-Prediction and bet, are they the same thing?
+Prediction and bet, are they the same thing

 No. A prediction is a forecast.
 A bet involves a stake or a gambling logic.
 In an HR or internal communication context, the word prediction is often preferable.
 It is more neutral, more inclusive, and more compatible with a cohesion initiative.